Book Reviews

 (Chatto & Windus) ISBN 978-0701172855 0701172851

-For people planning Venice vacations, this comprehensive history book about Venice, Italy, is required reading.
-In Venice - Pure City, Peter Ackroyd helps you understand the people, politics, religion, architecture, art, watery environment, industry, music and festivals of Venice, in their historical context.
+For people planning Venice vacations, this comprehensive history book is required reading.
+In Venice - Pure City, Peter Ackroyd helps you understand the Italian city's people, politics, religion, architecture, art, watery environment, industry, music and festivals, in their historical context.

 One chapter describes the history of Venice gondolas from the 11th century, who rode gondolas (wealthy patricians) and how the style of gondolas evolved (to longer and painted black) to the gondola ride enjoyed by tourists today.